 Make sure there is no disruption in the fuel supply.
-If you have electric furnace, make sure the switch is turned on.
-In case of a gas heater, the gas valve should be open.
-Oil tanks must have appropriate amount of oil to effectively heat the house.
+If you have an electric furnace, make sure the switch is turned on.
+In the case of a gas heater, the gas valve should be open.
+Oil tanks must have the appropriate amount of oil to effectively heat the house.

-The furnace will not be able to generate warm air if the supply line is cut off resulting in cold air to blow through the ducts.
+The furnace will not be able to generate warm air if the supply line is cut off resulting in cold air blowing through the ducts.

 If the filter is not cleaned, the furnace will eventually stop blowing warm air, and cold air will flow from the outside and circulate inside the rooms.

 In certain situations, a thermostat can also make the furnace blow cold air.
 This will usually be the case when the temperature battery is dead.
-Also, if the thermostat is set at a lower temperature than the house temperature, it can result in cold air to blow from the furnace.
+Also, if the thermostat is set at a lower temperature than the house temperature, it can result in cold air blowing from the furnace.

-Sometimes setting the thermostat to ON instead of AUTO results in cold air to blow from the system.
+Sometimes setting the thermostat to ON instead of AUTO results in cold air blowing from the system.
 This is especially the case if you notice that the blower is constantly running but the furnace tends to blow cold air occasionally.

 Cold air blowing from the furnace?
 Call Allbritten for emergency service!